Meet EYN’s Staff

 In her free time Sara enjoys spending time with her partner and their dog, coaching rugby and getting outside.

-Carol Van Noy – Fund Development Manager
+Carol Van Noy – Business Engagement Manager

 Carol also currently serves as board president of the Riverview Board.
 She is a long time resident of the Snoqualmie Valley and passionate about success for all youth.